-Guide to Joshua Tree National Park (in Fall)
+Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Joshua Tree National Park is one of my favorite national parks in California.
-The vast desert landscapes are among the places where I feel small and insignificant as a human being—in a very satisfying way.
-It really makes me realize how powerful nature is and how fragile we are as humans in such a harsh environment.
-This inspires a strong sense of adventure in me and what it feels like to not just live, but to be alive.
-Besides that, the reason why I particularly love Joshua Tree National Park is that it is so diverse.
+The vast desert landscapes are where I feel incredibly small and insignificant as a human—yet in the most fulfilling way.
+It is a humbling reminder of nature’s power and just how fragile we are in such a harsh environment.
+This sparks a deep sense of adventure in me, reminding me of what it means to not just exist, but to truly feel alive.
+Besides that, the reason why I particularly love Joshua Tree National Park is its diversity.

-In this blog article, I will share my favorite things to do in the park during fall—though most of them apply to any season—offer insights into the history and geology, provide accommodation tips, and give guidance on park entrances.
+In this blog article, I will share my favorite things to do in the park during fall and winter—though most of them apply to any season—offer insights into the history and geology, provide accommodation tips, and give guidance on park entrances.

 In a Nutshell: Cultural History